-Learn how to use the ls command on Linux/Unix based operating systems.
+Learn how to use the ls command on Linux or Unix based operating systems.

 ls command is crucial for navigating the Linux filesystem.
 You will quickly find that you will be making use of this command often.